Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 • Easy Setup: The plug-and-play feature, combined with the Xfinity app, makes installation straightforward and user-friendly.

-• Enhanced Speed and Efficiency: The 2nd Generation xFi Pod boasts double the speed of the original, allowing fewer Pods to cover the same area.
+• Enhanced Speed and Efficiency: The 2nd Generation xFi Pod is significantly faster than the original, allowing fewer Pods to cover the same area.

-• Dual Ethernet Ports: Provides additional connectivity options for wired devices.
+• Dual Ethernet Ports: Provides additional connectivity options for wired devices and supports Ethernet backhaul on Gen 2.

 • WiFi 5 Support